ananyabalaji/ciphers/README.md

 # Ciphers: Encryption + Decryption

+## Pad-free Columnar Tranposition Cipher
+Can be recreated as a table where the characters of a message is written horizontally across the rows of a rod of specific thickness (represented here by the **key**).
+Characters of message are read vertically by columns.

+(Example)
+BRAVEHEART on a 3 row x 4 column tablet yields BERRHTAEXVAX, where X represents the padded data ignored by the reader to help complete the table.
+However, in this implementation, the padding is dispensed (so the length of ciphertext = length of plaintext).

+A cipher can be arbitrarily long, and this is enabled in the program.

+From there, because the cipher is weak (since all the attacker needs is the table size), we utilize a key.
+A key is an alphanumeric string defining table width and the sequence in which columns are read from the table.

+Uses the user-provided:
+- `[optional]` block size (max size of data read in one iteration - default is 16)
+- key (no greater than 512 bytes and enables printable ASCII)
+- plaintext/ciphertext file

+**Usage:**

+Encrypt: `columnTransposeEncryption [-b blocksize] -k key [plaintext]`

+Decrypt: `columnTransposeDecryption [-b blocksize] -k key [ciphertext]`

+NOTES:
+- key is case-sensitive (Ex: cdDC has column sequence [2, 3, 1, 0])
+- can read any form of binary data (.bin, .txt, .jpg)

 ## Stream Cipher
 Simulation of the one-time pad using a pseudorandom number generator to generate keystream data that is the same length as the message: